Vassago55/practice/readme.txt

-Git is best.
+Git is bads.
-Git is dengrous.
+Git is beautiful.